K-PaaS/application-platform-guide-eng/user_guide/development_platform/road_address.md

 }
 ````
 ## <a name="39"/>9.3.
 Register Road Name Address
 Used by the administrator to register a new road name address.
-If the building management number overlaps with Key, an error occurs.
+If the building management number overlaps with the Key, an error occurs.

 ### 9.3.1.
 Route
 ````